matthewmueller/nimbis/Readme.md

 * **v** : This will be where the view classes go
 * **ui** : Instance of the view

-> Model and collection instances will be attached onto the main nimbis object. **They will be in lowercase.**
+> Model and collection instances will be attached onto the main application object. **They will be in lowercase.**

 #### Examples:
 * **Models** : nb.m.Photo